danielroe/nuxt-vitest/README.md

 })
 ```

-3. Then create a `vitest.config.mjs` with the following content:
+3. Then create a `vitest.config.ts` with the following content:

 ```js
 import { defineVitestConfig } from 'nuxt-vitest/config'